mmister411/salvationelements/Semantic_Function_Schema.md

       - Exemptions (Circumstances where Element would otherwise function but not applicable):
       - Limitations (Boundaries of the Element's designed validity, effect activation or inclusion):
       - Alerts (Warnings, Admonitions, Pitfalls):
 ---

-## Semantic Domain Schema: Updated Documentation

-The **Semantic Domain Schema** is a structured analytical tool for explicational analysis with a high degree of conceptual rigor.
-It emphasizes logical structure, terminological precision, and categorical separation.
-It is not a summary or topical overview.
-It is a logic-based, condition-sensitive diagnostic form that defines what something is called, what it does, how it works, and under what conditions it operates.

-It is aware of ontological domains or modes.
-An Event or a Relationship or a Role or Entity Attributes etc. would be handed separately.
-Subheadings and instructions  present for all to delineate what sections are meant to be filled in for what domain.
-The schema is meant to be wholly instantiated separately per applicable domain.
-If procedure, then we're only talking about a procedure, if there were a role associated with the procedure, it would be a full stop different instantiation not be me mixed.

----